netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 tailor the solutions to the different usage scenarios.

-The proposition is to use non-coupled congestion control per path, tailored for each use case (max bandwidth / low latency) and on top of that separately use path selection algorithms.
+The proposition is to use non-coupled congestion control per path, tailored for each use case {{categories}} and on top of that separately use path selection algorithms.

+CC algorithms can also benefit from the SCION metadata extension that provide bandwidth and latency data for each node and link on a network path.

 ## RTT Estimation {#rtt}

-- Must reset on path change (how?).
-See also from {{Section 5.1 of QUIC-MP}}:
-  "If path validation process succeeds, the endpoints set the path's congestion controller and round-trip time estimator according to
-  {{Section 9.4 of QUIC-TRANSPORT}}."
-- {{Section 5.4 of QUIC-MP}} describes how data packets and acknowldegment packets may be sent on different paths, making it difficult to detemine the RTT.
-  - With PANs, the path is known, so it is easy to tell whether data and acknowledgment were sent on the same path or not.
-  - With PANs, we could recommend a policy (**TODO recommend?**) that ACKs should be sent on the return path of the data (**TODO** why are they sent on different paths?
-Besides path abandon?)
-  - With PANS, explicit path probing is easier.
-  - We can try to derive lower and upper limits from analyzing latency of non-disjoint paths.
-- Should benefit from knowledge about minimum latency expected on a path, see {{metadata}}.
-- This allso affects packet scheduling, see {{Section 5.5 of QUIC-MP}}.

-**TODO** Has this the same purpose as RTT estimation?

-- Latency polling
-  - How bad is latency polling?
-  - Traceroute can help to reduce polling (ideally, every link is traversed only by one poll packet).
-Traceroute also allows identifying links with high variance or generally high latency.
-  - An implementation should avoid sending too many polling packets at once, see {{Section 7.2 of QUIC-MP}}.
+Similarily to congestion control, and following {{Section 5.1 of QUIC-MP}}, RTT estimation algorithm should be reset when the 4-tuple of a QUIC-path changes.
+As described in {{concon}} this can be avoided if SCION implementation should never change a network path unless instructed otherwise by the QUIC-MP implementation, see {{recommendations}}.

+Round-trip time estimation (RTT) algorithms can also benefit from exact knowledge of a path:

+- An implementation may use SCIONs SCMP traceroute ({{Section 6 of SCION-CP}}) to measure latency of individual links and then use this information to select new network paths that favour low latency links and avoid low latency links.
+See also
+  {{bottleneck}}.

+- An implementation could use the SCION metadata extension to get latency on links in a path without having to measure it.
+  This latency may not by fully accurate, but may in many cases be "good enough".

-## Retransmission & PTO
+## Retransmission & PTO {#retransmission}

 See {{Section 5.6 of QUIC-MP}} and {{Section 5.7 of QUIC-MP}}.

-## DMTP

-One example of an application / algorithm is discussed in {{DMTP}}.
+For retransmission, a SCION client or server may compare available paths and choose one or more paths that have minimum overlap with the current (unreliable) path.

+## Paths Having Different PMTU Sizes

+{{Section 5.8 of QUIC-MP}} suggests determining a single MTU size in order to simplify retransmission.
+At least on the client, this can be facilitated by computing a viable minimum MTU size from all available network paths.
+However, these MTU values are not available on the server, and it may be incorrect, see {{mtu}} and {{mtu-con}}.

 ## Path Selection {#patsel}

+The path selection component is responsible for requesting paths to a destination, ordering the path based on policy and preferences, using them when new QUIC-paths are opened, and retiring them or listing them for reuse when they are closed.

+### General Path Management

+In order to manage paths effectively, the path selection algorithm probably requires acces to the following fields and events :
+- `initial_max_path_id` ({{Section 2.1 of QUIC-MP}})
+- MAX_PATH_ID frames ({{Section 4.6 of QUIC-MP}}
+- PATH_AVAILABLE and PATH_BACKUP, see {{Section 3.3 of QUIC-MP}},
+- PATH_ABANDON {{Section 3.4 of QUIC-MP}}.

+Moreover, path selection must exclude paths whose MTU is too small to guarantee 1200 bytes MTU payload for QUIC packets.
+The effective MTU also depends on the length of the paths.

 ### Dynamic Approach

 A dynamic approach could start with using low latency paths.
-If the connection appears to be long lasting (e.g. at least 1 second duration and 1MB of traffic) it could start, and keep, adding additional paths and as long as the traffic increases.
+If the connection appears to be long lasting it could start, and keep, adding additional paths and as long as the traffic increases.
 Additional paths can be chosen following the guidelines discussed in {{datra}}.

+As an example, if the algorithm detects traffic that lasts for at least one second and transfers at least 100MB of traffic, the algorithm could trigger creation of additional QUIC-paths.

 ### Bottleneck Detection {#bottleneck}

 If no live traffic information is available, bottleneck detection can help to identify linkks that should be avoided.
-In PAN this can be done using approaches such as {{UMCC}}.
+In PANs this can be done using approaches such as {{UMCC}}.

-One alternative is to use two SCMP `traceroute` commands that measure latency between two consecutive AS border routers.
+One alternative is to use SCION's SCMP `traceroute` command ({{Section 6 of SCION-CP}}) to measure the latency between two consecutive AS border routers.
 The measured latency can be compared to earlier measurements or to the latency given in the path metadata.
 Discrepancies can be an indication of high traffic and queueing problems on the measured link.

-**TODO** Should we discourage this?
-It creates unnecessary traffic...
+While traceroute may be useful, it should be used with care:
+- traceroute traffic is not congestion controlled.
+- it is clearly distinguishable from QUIC traffic, so it may affect anonymity.

 ## Packet Scheduling {#scheduling}

-Packet scheduling algorithms are mainly useful for high bandwidth (HBW) scenarios.
-Latency may still be relevant though, for example, for high definition video streams.
-Scheduling helps distributing the transfer load efficiently over multiple paths.
+Packet scheduling helps distributing the transfer load efficiently over multiple paths, see also {{Section 5.5 of QUIC-MP}}.

-However, sending data streams over multiple paths in parallel will usually result in packets arriving out of order at the receiver.
-This should be avoided because:

-* Packet reordering requires larger buffers on the receiver side which are used to put packets back in order.
-Latency, jitter and drop rate on different paths directly affect the required buffer size.
-* Head of line blocking (HOLB): the latency of the slowest packet determines the effective latency of the stream.
-This may be ignored for data transfers where latency is irrelevant.

-These problems can be mitigated, but it is difficult to do so for both problems at the same time.
-A simple way to mitigate these problems is to select multiple paths with similar latency.

-Another way to mitigate these problems is to schedule packets on different paths such that they are likely to arrive in (more or less) the correct order.
-Care should be taken to avoid requiring an equally large buffer on the sender side.

-**TODO** Check which existing algorithms do that.

-**TODO** Can we facilitate QUIC streams for this?
+One advantage over a PAN such as SCION is that network paths are stable and cannot change unexpectedly.
+This may simplify packet scheduling algorithms because the performance of individual QUIC-paths is more reliable if they cannot unexpectedly be rerouted.

 # Applications {#apps}